-"(The disciples) response of not understanding, being afraid to ask, and then being silent echoes the story of Adam and Eve in the Garden.
+The disciples response of not understanding, being afraid to ask, and then being silent echoes the story of Adam and Eve in the Garden.
 Their initial reaction of being afraid to ask breaks communication with Jesus; breaks their relationship with him.
-It leaves them with only themselves to talk to, and it leads them to do things for which they feel ashamed to name."
+It leaves them with only themselves to talk to, and it leads them to do things for which they feel ashamed to name.

 Proper 20, Ordinary Time 25

-Read the passage: The Message or The New Revised Standard Version (NRSV).
+Read the passage at the bottom of this post: Mark 9:30-37, The Message or Mark 9:30-37, The New Revised Standard Version (NRSV).

-Today's lesson is the second of three times that Jesus teaches his disciples that they are headed to Jerusalem where he will betrayed, condemned to death, crucified, and after three days he will rise again.
+Today's lesson is the second of three times that Jesus teaches his disciples that they are headed to Jerusalem where he will betrayed, condemned to death, executed, and after three days he will rise again.
 (Last week's Mark 8:27-38 and Mark 10:32-34.)

 It is also the second of three times that his disciples fail to understand, and Jesus must teach them about God's honouring that reverses commonly accepted human understandings of honour / status / prestige / salvation.

 I don't understand.
 Didn't I just proclaim Jesus as Lord and Saviour - Messiah?
 Doesn't "Lord" and "Saviour" mean "Boss" and "Hero?"
 I thought we were headed for glory.
 For good times.
-For victory.
+For winning.

 Doesn't Jesus being in charge and our hero mean we get to AVOID pain, humiliation and death?
 Whoever heard of the guy in charge of it all voluntarily accepting getting killed?

 I don't get this part.
-And I am afraid to ask because if I ask, and if he tells me, and if I do get it, then maybe I'll have to give up my dreams of glory, good times, and victory.
+And I am afraid to ask because if I ask, and if he tells me, and if I do get it, then maybe I'll have to give up my dreams of glory, good times, and winning.
 Avoidance and denial are definitely the preferred plan of action here.

 Not too surprisingly, we discover that this group of uncomprehending-afraid-to-ask disciples have been in glory land while walking to Capernaum and have fallen into arguing about who will have the most glory, the most honour.